The mindset shift that will improve people's retirement

 November 2024 by André Themudo

-In fact, Larry Fink approached the need to rethink retirement from a very personal perspective, as he used his parents as an example of a typical American family that could have multiplied by 20 the investments made in the S&P 500 in 1960 if they had recovered them when they retired in 1990.
+In fact, Larry Fink approached the need to rethink retirement from a very personal perspective, as he used his parents as an example of a typical American family who could have multiplied by 20 the investments made in the S&P 500 in 1960 if they had recovered them when they retired in 1990.

 Number of women and young investors has increased

 And this is where we celebrate the progress we have made in Europe.
 We recently published the results of our People & Money survey, which looks at key investment trends in Europe.
-What we found is very encouraging: the number of investors increased in practically all the countries that participated in the study, with the United Kingdom, Germany and France being the three most prominent.
+What we found is very encouraging: the number of investors increased in practically all the countries that took part in the study, with the United Kingdom, Germany and France being the three most prominent.

 ETFs should attract many investors…